ipfs/community/js-project-guidelines.md

 ## Guidelines

-Over time, we've researchd the options available in the JavaScript ecosystem and these is the collection of our design and implementation decisions, when it comes to: project stucture, code style, ci, tests, tasks and dependency management.
+Over time, we've researched the options available in the JavaScript ecosystem and these is the collection of our design and implementation decisions, when it comes to: project stucture, code style, ci, tests, tasks and dependency management.